bento-platform/katsu/docs/modules/introduction.rst

 Metadata service is a service to store phenotypic and clinical metadata about the patient and/or biosample.
 Data model is partly based on `GA4GH Phenopackets schema <https://github.com/phenopackets/phenopacket-schema>`_.
+The model is extended to support oncology related metadata and experiments metadata.

 The simplified data model of the service is below.